Oscar the Grouch is alive and well and living in western Washington.

 Mountain beaver are so named, not because of any relationship to beavers but because of their diet.
 They are actually descended from a common ancestor of squirrels.They have a biological need to consume large amounts of water, as much as two thirds of their body weight every day.
 This need for water makes stream banks, ravines and marshy areas prime habitat for them.

 They feed on both deciduous and evergreen trees, salal, ferns, and just about anything else green including nettles and rhododendrons.
 They are good tree climbers and will chew through branches and saplings up to an inch thick.

 Mountain beaver are seldom a problem for homeowners.
-However, it only takes one or two animals per acre to do significant damage in Christmas tree farms, nurseries, and replanted forest land.
+However, it only takes one or two animals per acre to do significant damage in a Christmas tree farm, nurserie, or replanted forest land.